Cranberry Sauce With Vanilla And Cinnamon

 Step-by-Step Instructions

 You barely need a recipe to make fresh cranberry sauce.
-Really, it’s as simple as adding all of the ingredients to a medium saucepan and then cooking the sauce slowly.
+It’s as simple as adding all the ingredients to a medium saucepan and then cooking the sauce slowly.
 You can also use a slow cooker for this recipe.

 Stovetop Instructions for Cranberry Sauce

-- Add all of the ingredients, except for the fresh cranberries, together in a saucepan over medium heat.
+- Add all ingredients, except the fresh cranberries, in a saucepan over medium heat.

 - Bring to a boil.
 Then, reduce the heat to medium and let the liquid simmer, stirring occasionally.
-In this step, you will be dissolving the sugar and reducing the wine by half.
+In this step, you will dissolve the sugar and reduce the wine by half.

-- Once the sauce has been reduced, add the fresh cranberries.
+- Add the fresh cranberries and dried cherries once the sauce has been reduced.
 (You can use fresh or frozen cranberries.)

-- Remove from heat and let the cranberries come to room temperature, about 10 to 12 minutes.
+- Remove from heat and let the cranberries come to room temperature for 10 to 12 minutes.
 Store this sauce in the fridge overnight before serving.

 How to make Cranberry Sauce in your Slow Cooker

-- Add all of the ingredients, except for the fresh cranberries, together in your slow cooker.
+- Add all ingredients, except fresh cranberries, in your slow cooker.
 Cook for 2 hours on high heat.
-If you are in a hurry, you can also do this first step on the stovetop in about 20 minutes.
-Then transfer everything to the slow cooker.
+If you are in a hurry, you can do this first step on the stovetop in about 20 minutes.
+Then, transfer everything to the slow cooker.

 - Turn off the heat and remove the vanilla bean and the cinnamon stick.
 Let the sauce come to room temperature.
 Store the cooked sauce in the fridge overnight before serving.